 Myth No. 4: You can obtain your credit score for free

-The Fair Credit Reporting Act allows consumers free access to their credit reports from each of the three major bureaus (Experian, Equifax and TransUnion) once every 12 months, but that report will not include your credit score.
+The Fair Credit Reporting Act allows consumers free access to their credit reports from each of the three major bureaus (Experian, Equifax, and TransUnion) once every 12 months, but that report will not include your credit score.

 There are multiple companies that will glean data from your credit reports to calculate your “credit score,” although this score will likely be different from company to company and still different from what lenders see.

-FICO and VantageScore are the most popular consumer credit scores, but there are a number of other companies that provide their own scores that’ll give you a good idea of how your appear in the eyes of lenders.
+FICO and VantageScore are the most popular consumer credit scores, but there are a number of other companies that provide their own scores that’ll give you a good idea of how you appear in the eyes of lenders.

 However, many credit card companies are starting to offer free credit scores for their cardholders.

 Myth No. 5: Checking your credit report frequently lowers your credit score